ForgeRock/OneSpan-Auth-Tree-Nodes/README.md

 -Manually create a new tree following the design and remain all the settings default.

--Import the JSON files under the "/sample" folder through [AM Treetool](https://github.com/vscheuber/AM-treetool).
+-Import the JSON files under the "/sample" folder.
+(3) If you are testing with IAA Sandbox environment, your IAA domain is the same as your tenant name, update it in corresponding journeys and nodes.

 **1. OneSpan IAA User Register**